-Comprehensive Income and Expenditure Statement (CIES)
+Comprehensive Income and Expenditure Statement (CIES) for the PCC

-This Statement recognises the financial resources belonging to the PCC consumed at the request of the Chief Constable in exercising day to day direction and control of the police force for the financial year, presented in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation.
+This Statement shows the accounting cost and funding in the year of providing services presented in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation.
+The PCC raises taxation to cover expenditure in accordance with regulations; this is different from the accounting cost.
+The taxation position is shown in the MIRS.
 The CIES includes the intra-group transfer, whereby the PCC provides resources to meet the cost of day to day policing provided by the Chief Constable.
-The presentation of the intra-group transfer has been revised from last year's Accounts and is now part of the Net Cost of Policing Services; Total Comprehensive Income and Expenditure remains unchanged.